-Spartan College values its relationship with the adjoining community and recognizes the rights of its neighbors to be secure from abusive conduct and potentially dangerous behavior caused using drugs and alcohol on campus property.
+Spartan College of Aeronautics and Technology values its relationship with the adjoining community and recognizes the rights of its neighbors to be secure from abusive conduct and potentially dangerous behavior caused using drugs and alcohol on campus property.

-The college will strive to provide a safe and substance abuse free environment for learning, working, and living areas and to prepare graduates for the workplace.
+The College will strive to provide a safe and substance abuse free environment for learning, working, and living areas and to prepare graduates for the workplace.
 Nearly all companies hiring Spartan College of Aeronautics and Technology ("Spartan" or the "Company) graduates require drug screening as part of the initial employment process.
-Additionally, a very high percentage of local companies that hire Spartan students for part-time work require substance abuse screening.
+Additionally, a very high percentage of local companies that hire Spartan College of Aeronautics and Technology students for part-time work require substance abuse screening.

-Spartan College students are expected to comply with local, state and federal laws relating to the use of drugs and alcohol.
+Spartan College of Aeronautics and Technology students are expected to comply with local, state and federal laws relating to the use of drugs and alcohol.
 The college will not tolerate conduct that disrupts the campus or the academic environment.